idavis/octopress/source/_posts/2012-09-16-prototypal-inheritance-in-net-delegation-at-last.markdown

 This small amount of code just sets the hook.
 Now we need set up the delegation expression.

-{% blockquote L. Peter Deutsch, %}
-To iterate is human, to recurse divine
-{% endblockquote %}

 To set up the prototypal hierarchy, we are going to need to do a lot of recursion.
 Unfortunately, it is well hidden (I'll explain shortly).
 When a call is made on the root object, we are given the expression being interpreted.
 Using the ```IDynamicMetaObjectProvider``` overload, we will hand off the expression to the ```PrototypalMetaObject``` to construct delegation expression (or the ```DynamicObject``` implementation if our prototype is ```null``` thus trying to interpret the expression on the current object).
 We want to make a preorder traversal of the prototype hierarchy; at each step, the current object's evaluation will take precedence over its prototype tree.
 Consider the following prototypal class hierarchy:

 {% graphviz %}